Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook_modelling.md

 -
 -

+## Fitting

+1. Configure a *ReduceLROnPlateau* with a small, progressive reduction.
+2. Configure an *EarlyStopping*.
+3. In the fit configuration, the training and validation steps are the same size as the file numbers because the batch size is 1.

 ## MLflow

 Modelling experiments are carried out using MLflow.
 It provides tools for monitoring metrics and parameters, saving models, and associating datasets.